Abenezergirma/Investigating-Wind-Impact-on-UAS-Operations-from-a-Battery-Energy-Perspective/docs/source/index.rst

 Contents
 --------

-Check out the following sections for further infromation about the project, including the implemented :doc:`scenario`, :doc:`results` from the experiments, and :doc:`usage` for :ref:`installation` of the project.
+Check out the following sections for further infromation about the project, including the :doc:`results` from the experiments, and :doc:`usage` for :ref:`installation` of the project.

 .. toctree::
    :maxdepth: 2